Inverse Semigroupoid Actions and Representations: Inverse Semigroupoid Arising from a Groupoid

-To prove that the Exel's semigroupoid $S(G)$ is an inverse semigroupoid it only remains for us to show that if $\alpha \in S(G)$, then $\alpha^*$ is the only inverse of $\alpha$ in $S(G)$.
-In that matter we will define two special maps in $S(G)$.
+To prove that the Exel's semigroupoid $S(G)$ is an inverse semigroupoid it only remains to show that if $\alpha \in S(G)$, then $\alpha^*$ is the only inverse of $\alpha$ in $S(G)$.
+For this, we define two special maps in $S(G)$.